Douro | Lisbon (Portugal) | Porto (Portugal)

 Your opportunity to meet your Expedition Leader and fellow travellers, and learn more about your tour.
 Don't forget to see the notice in the lobby (or ask reception) for the official time and place to meet up with the group.
 There will be an included group welcome dinner after the meeting.

 Start the day with a walk to the Livraria Lello, widely considered to be one of the most beautiful bookstores in the world, for an exclusive pre-opening tour with a specialist-bookseller.
 Peruse the stacks in quiet reverence amid the unique atmosphere of neo-gothic, art deco and art nouveau designs and the majestic central staircase.
 Next, board electric tuk-tuks for a guided exploration of UNESCO-listed Porto.
 Visit the awe-inspiring Sao Francisco Church, featuring over 200lbs (90.7kg) of gold leaf, the Romanesque Palacio da Bolsa and stop at the Sao Bento Railway Station to marvel at the dramatic azulejo tile panels.
-After lunch, enjoy some free time to explore and have dinner on your own.
+After lunch, enjoy a free afternoon to explore on your own before regrouping in the evening for a presentation from the expert and an optional dinner out with the group.

 Join an expert bookseller for a private, early-access tour of the legendary Livraria Lello before it opens for the day.
 Discover the stories behind this architectural masterpiece and enjoy the rare opportunity to explore its world-famous interior in a peaceful, intimate setting.